Global Donor Platform for Rural Development

 The CAADP DP TT follows global debates on agriculture and rural development with a specific interest in Africa, including the G-8 and G-20 engagements, etc. Through its secretariat, the Platform supports this group by helping improve networking amongst its members, contributing towards Platform members’ understanding of regional integration dimensions of CAADP, sharing up-to-date information on innovative efforts on agriculture financing and helping create more visibility of the work of the DP TT.

-Since May 2012, CAADP DP TT in-person and virtual meetings are chaired by Nathalie O’Neil (CIDA).
+CAADP DP TT in-person and virtual meetings are currently chaired by Bernhard Rey (EC).

 Africa-wide network to inform CAADP implementors with readily available analysis, data and tools on:

-ReSAKSS has been established the sub-Saharan RECs COMESA, ECOWAS and SADC.
+ReSAKSS has been established by the sub-Saharan RECs COMESA, ECOWAS and SADC.